-In 1993, retired GHA Executive Director Mr. Glenn Hogan (the association’s first Executive Director) left an endowment to the Georgia Hospital Research and Education Foundation (GHAREF) in honor of his late wife Marjorie.
+In 1993, an endowment was left to the Georgia Hospital Research and Education Foundation (GHAREF) by retired GHA Executive Director Mr. Glenn Hogan in honor of his late wife Marjorie.
 Mr. Hogan’s stated purpose for the endowment was to provide “financial assistance to young people desiring to prepare for a career in the health care field.”
+Since the program's inception, GHA has awarded funds to high school students and health care workers to aid them in furthering their health care education.

 The GHA Marjorie Hogan Workforce Development Program has two components: